Influence of nuclear interactions in polyethylene range compensators for carbon-ion radiotherapy: Results

 \subsection{Beam experiment}

-Figure \ref{fig:2} shows the measured doses for some of the beams.
+Figure \ref{fig:2} shows examples of the depth--dose distributions measured in the experiment.
 Although the 10-cm PE should have caused extra carbon-ion attenuation by 4.5\%, the dose reduction was within 3\% as shown in Table \ref{tab:2}.
-From the repeated dose measurements, relative dose reproducibility of $\pm 0.2\%$ in the measurement, the uncertainty of $f_\phi$ was estimated to be 0.3\%.
+The relative dose reproducibility was typically $\pm 0.2\%$, which led to 0.3\% for the uncertainty of $f_D$.